 Welcome

-Therapy & counselling for adults, young people and children: compassionate, client-led approach combined with evidence-based interventions.
+Therapy & counselling for adults, young people and children: compassionate, client-led approach combined with evidence-based interventions, with a focus on neuroaffirmative support.
 Online and in-person in Basel, Switzerland.
 English, French, Spanish, German.

 My approach